arunkpv/vsd_asap7_workshop/README.md

 ## Miscellaneous Notes:

 1. Interestingly, Ngspice's SPICE engine does not seem to support `.step param`.
 Instead `alter` or `alterparam` inside a loop.
 See: [Section 12.14.4.3 in Ngspice Manual](https://ngspice.sourceforge.io/docs/ngspice-html-manual/manual.xhtml#magicparlabel-24363)
 2. It looks like in Ngspice, we can only plot currents through (independent) voltage sources.
-It is possible to put i(Vx), but not i(Rx),. etc. To workaround this, we can add a 0V source in whatever branch of the circuit we want to plot the current through (say, Vdummy) and put plot i(Vdummy)
+It is possible to put i(Vx), but not i(Rx),. etc. To workaround this, we can add a 0V source (say, Vdummy) in whatever branch of the circuit we want to plot the current through and then: plot i(Vdummy)
 3. [Scaling Booster](https://en.wikichip.org/wiki/scaling_booster)
 4. [ST AN2386 - Threshold voltage thermal coefficient of the MOSFET](https://www.st.com/resource/en/application_note/an2386-how-to-achieve-the-threshold-voltage-thermal-coefficient-of-the-mosfet-acting-on-design-parameters-stmicroelectronics.pdf)